vitessio/website/content/en/docs/user-guides/vtexplain-in-bulk.md

 ## 3. Populate fake values for your queries

-Once the queries are normalized in prepared statement style, populate fake values to allow VTExplain to run properly.
-The following is an example pipeline you can run to populate fake values:
+Once the queries are normalized in prepared statement style, populate fake values to allow VTexplain to run properly.
+This is because `vtexplain` operates only on concrete (or un-normalized) queries.
+Doing this by textual substitution is shown below and typically requires some trial and error.
+An alternative is to use a MySQL monitoring tool.
+This tool sometimes has a feature where it can provide one concrete query example for every normalized query form, which is ideal for this purpose.

+If you need to use textual substitution to obtain your concrete queries, the following is an example pipeline you can run:

 ```shell
 cat queries.txt \